cheblin/AdHoc-protocol/README.md

 This kind numeric fields should not have any value dispersion annotation or have `@I` if needed.

-Other numeric fields type can have some dispersion/gradient pattern in its value changing
+Otherwise if numeric fields have some dispersion/gradient pattern in its value changing...

 ![image](https://user-images.githubusercontent.com/29354319/70128574-0a404880-16b8-11ea-8a4d-efa8a7358dc1.png)

+It is possible to leverage this knowledge to minimize the amount of data transmission.

 Three main types of distribution of numeric field value changing can be highlighted